Bank War: Demise of the Bank of the United States

 On January 30, 1835, what is believed to be the first attempt to kill a sitting President of the United States occurred just outside the United States Capitol.
 When Jackson was leaving through the East Portico after the funeral of South Carolina Representative Warren R. Davis, Richard Lawrence, an unemployed house painter from England, tried to shoot Jackson with two pistols, both of which misfired.
 Jackson attacked Lawrence with his cane, and Lawrence was restrained and disarmed.
 Lawrence offered a variety of explanations for the shooting.
 He blamed Jackson for the loss of his job.
 He claimed that with the President dead, "money would be more plenty", (a reference to Jackson's struggle with the Bank) and that he "could not rise until the President fell".
 Finally, Lawrence told his interrogators that he was a deposed English king—specifically, Richard III, dead since 1485—and that Jackson was his clerk.
 He was deemed insane and was institutionalized.
 Jackson initially suspected that a number of his political enemies might have orchestrated the attempt on his life.
 His suspicions were never proven.

 In January 1837, Benton introduced a resolution to expunge Jackson's censure from the Senate record.
 It began nearly 13 consecutive hours of debate.
 Finally, a vote was taken, and it was decided 25–19 to expunge the censure.
 Thereafter, the Secretary of the Senate retrieved the original manuscript journal of the Senate and opened it to March 28, 1834, the day that the censure was applied.
-He drew black lines through the text recording the censure and beside it wrote: "Expunged by order of the Senate, this 16th day of January, 1837".
-Jackson proceeded to host a large dinner for the "expungers".
+In accordance with the expungement resolution, he drew black lines around the text recording the censure and atop of the text wrote: "Expunged by order of the Senate, this sixteenth day of January in the year of our Lord, 1837".
+Thereafter, Jackson hosted a large dinner for the "expungers".
 Jackson left office on March 4 of that year and was replaced by Van Buren.
 Including when taking into account the recession engineered by Biddle, the economy expanded at an unprecedented rate of 6.6% per year from 1830 to 1837.

 In February 1836, the Bank became a private corporation under Pennsylvania commonwealth law.
 This took place just weeks before the expiration of the Bank's charter.
 Biddle had orchestrated the maneuver in an effort to preserve the institution rather than allowing it to dissolve.
 This managed to keep the Philadelphia branch operating at a price of nearly $6 million.
 In trying to keep the Bank alive, Biddle borrowed large sums of money from Europe and attempted to make money off the cotton market.
 Cotton prices eventually collapsed because of the depression (see below), making this business unprofitable.
 In 1839, Biddle submitted his resignation as Director of the B.U.S.
 He was subsequently sued for nearly $25 million and acquitted on charges of criminal conspiracy, but remained heavily involved in lawsuits until the end of his life.
 The Bank suspended payment in 1839.
 After an investigation exposed massive fraud in its operations, the Bank officially shut its doors on April 4, 1841.